 IMO 2020, In a Nutshell

 The International Maritime Organization (IMO) has decreed that vessels must no longer use fuels that regularly now include 5,000 to 35,000 parts per million of sulfur.
-That change takes place globally on Jan.
-1, 2020, but the preparation for a lower-sulfur bunkering fuel is underway with implications on analysts radar in the 2019 oil market.
+That change took place globally on Jan.
+1, 2020, but preparations for a lower-sulfur bunkering fuel have been underway with implications on analysts radar in the 2019 oil market.

 The Backstory on Low-Sulfur Fuel Oil